Investigating physical and chemical processes -

 - throughout the universe...

 Explorations of space and terrestrial processes help further our understanding of the universe in which we live.
-Scientific challenges regarding the nature of the Earth, the solar system, the galaxy, and beyond are addressed in the Division by utilizing techniques in both physical and life sciences.
+Scientific challenges regarding the nature of the Earth, the solar system, the galaxy, and beyond are addressed by utilizing techniques in both physical and life sciences.

 Research areas include studying the nature of the Martian surface, the causes and mitigation of ozone depletion and global warming in Earth's atmosphere, the search for life in and the nature and evolution of the universe - all vital issues related to NASA's mission.

-Scientists in the Division conduct theoretical and experimental studies leading to new missions.
+Scientists conduct theoretical and experimental studies leading to new missions.
 They are engaged in the development of new instrumentation and in the analysis of data, publishing new scientific knowledge, and in the communication

 of that knowledge to the general public.

-Not all science at JPL is contained within the Science Division.
-Approximately 30% of JPL scientists are embedded in other Divisions - and their work may be found here.
+Approximately 20% of JPL scientists are embedded in other organizations - and their work may be found here.